microsoft/playwright/docs/src/emulation.md

 **Note** you can only change geolocation for all pages in the context.
 ## Color Scheme and Media

 Emulate the users `"colorScheme"`.
-Supported values are 'light', 'dark', 'no-preference'.
+Supported values are 'light' and 'dark'.
 You can also emulate the media type with [`method: Page.emulateMedia`].

 ```js title="playwright.config.ts"
 import { defineConfig } from '@playwright/test';